 Given that negotiating equitable research partnerships remains a central issue for LMICs, COHRED committed to restarting this project in 2011.
 A think tank was convened in March 2011 to identify key challenges in the research contracting process.
 At a fair research contracting workshop held in Cape Town during Forum 2012, the previously identified issues were reviewed and preliminary work was done to begin to identify solutions.
 In October 2012, COHRED held a meeting on fair research contracting at the Rockefeller Foundation’s Bellagio Center.
 The Bellagio meeting focused on the structure and content of contracting checklists and negotiation guidance to support LMIC institutions and governments.
 You can download the report to the meeting by clicking here.

-The fair research contracting guidance document currently being developed is the culmination of this work.
+The fair research contracting guidance document highlighted above is the culmination of this work.

 For more information

 There are ways through which you can support the work of COHRED within this programme.
-For more information, click here or contact Debbie Marais, on email: firstname.lastname@example.org.
+For more information, click here or contact Danny Edwards, on email: firstname.lastname@example.org.